bikefittr.com

 When to Get a Professional Fit

-• Experience persistent discomfort during transitions
+• Experience persistent discomfort during transitions that does not improve with position changes

-• Are new to triathlon and want to start with proper positioning
+• Are new to triathlon and want to start with proper positioning rather than guessing

 Conclusion

-Transition efficiency in triathlon isn't just about practicing your mount and dismount—it starts with a bike fit that supports quick, confident movements and prepares your body for the run ahead.
-By optimizing your saddle position, aerobar setup, and cleat alignment, you can shave valuable seconds from your transitions while feeling stronger on the run.
+Transition efficiency in triathlon is not just about practicing your mount and dismount — it starts with a bike fit that supports quick, confident movements and prepares your body for the run ahead.
+The numbers are clear: recreational athletes can save 3-5 minutes through better transitions, and much of that comes from bike position choices that make everything smoother.

 Try Our Free AI Bike Fitting Tools